A LETTER FROM NANA ROSE

 Arriving at the honeysuckle-covered beach house inherited from her beloved grandmother, Jill hopes to convince her two feuding sisters not to sell a place so full of happy childhood memories.
 But the envelope waiting on the driftwood table changes everything.
 In her elegant handwriting, Nana Rose promises a new letter will arrive each day of the summer with the final one revealing a family secret she took to her grave.

+Watching the sunset each night and wondering how well they really knew Nana Rose, Jill feels her family is closer than they’ve been in years.
+And after a chance encounter with blue-eyed tree surgeon Alex, she wonders if Nana believed being back on Dune Island would help Jill find love, too?
 But when Nana’s final letter arrives, the revelation about how her sister died is more shocking than Jill ever imagined.
 Suddenly, selling the house seems the only way forward.

 A Letter from Nana Rose tells the story of three sisters, Jill, Brooke and Rachel who inherit their grandmother’s summerhouse on Dune Island.
 The grief-stricken sisters agree to spend one last holiday at the house before making a final decision on whether to keep it or sell it.
 As soon as the sisters arrive at the house, they find a note from Nana Rose explaining they will receive a letter from her every day which will eventually reveal a secret about her past as she urges them not to make a decision about the house until they have read them all.
 Since Nana Rose barely spoke about her past, the sisters are immediately intrigued.